had2020/Z-G-Salvage-game/README.md

 --------------------------------------------
 By: Hadrian Lazic Date: 12/10/23
 --------------------------------------------
-Video Presentation, and heavy code analysis available
+Video Presentation at the end of page, and heavy code analysis available
 --------------------------------------------
 Itch.io page
 [